Check if Motor Screws are Touching Motor Windings

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.

-To avoid screws touching motor winding, select the screw length based on the thickness of the arm and motor base.
-Generally screw lengths should be 2mm longer than the thickness of the arm should work well.
+To prevent this issue, select screws based on the thickness of the arm and the motor base.
+As a general rule, screw length should be approximately 2mm longer than the thickness of the arm.
+For instance, for 5mm arms use 7mm screws.

 Motor Screw Length Arm Fpv Drone

-If the motor screw is touching winding, a short circuit should be detected.
-Repeat this for all the motor screws.
+If the screw is touching the winding, the multimeter will detect a short circuit.
+Repeat this process for all motor screws.

 Another good way of checking is described here: http://intofpv.com/t-determine-the-length-of-motor-screws